 - 2. Overall GPA of 2.5 from all completed college courses applicable to the nursing degree plan.
 Only grades of "C" or higher are accepted. - 3.
 Completed application to the Associate Degree Nursing Program in its entirety.
 Must turn in an application for each application cycle.
 Official transcripts from all colleges and universities attended must be on file in the Admission and Records Office and ADN office.
 You will also turn in official transcripts with your application packet to the nursing office. - 4.
 Completion of pre-requisites, BIOL 2301, BIOL 2101, MATH 1342, BIOL 2121, and BIOL 2102, with a "C" or better. - 5.
-Biology pre-requisite courses must have been taken within five years prior to entering the nursing program.

-- 6. LVN applicants will need to submit their LVN License and proof of consecutive employment for the last 6 months in direct patient care. - 7.
+LVN applicants will need to submit their LVN License and proof of consecutive employment for the last 6 months in direct patient care. - 6.
 Complete Essential Physical Competency form.